NDaria-Cyber/SOC-Analyst-Portfolio/README.md

 ## Goal
-To start a career as a SOC Analyst (L1 ) and continously improve my skills through hands-on practice and real-world scenarios.
+To start a career as a SOC Analyst (L1 ) and continuously improve my skills through hands-on practice and real-world scenarios.